aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/vector-image-processing/draw-vector-image-to-raster-image/_index.md

 ### 1. Aspose.Imaging for .NET

 You should have Aspose.Imaging for .NET installed.
-If you don't have it, you can download it from the official website at [Download Aspose.Imaging for .NET](https://releases.aspose.com/imaging/net/).
+If you don't have it, you can download it from the   website at [Download Aspose.Imaging for .NET](https://releases.aspose.com/imaging/net/).

 ### 2. .NET Development Environment